cumberland-terraform/storage-ecr/README.md

 # Enterprise Terraform
-## AWS Core Storage Elastic Container Registry
+## Cumberland Cloud Platform
-### Overview
+## AWS Core - ECR

-This the **MDThink Platform** core module for Elastic Container Registry.
+This the storage module for Elastic Container Registry.
 This module will provision an ECR along with a resource-based policy allowing access to any provided prinicipals.
 If no additional principals are provided, the resource policy defaults to allow all IAM principals in the target accoutn access to the contents of the ECR.

 ### Usage